emarcey/cicerone/glossary/brewing/terms.md

 		* choice depends on level of modification of malt
 		* there is also a cereal mash used when working with unmalted cereals (particularly corn and rice)
 * **Mashing Off:** at the end of mashing, a brewer using a step mashing process will heat the wort to about 167-175°F (75-80°C) to reduce the viscosity of the wort for easier lautering
+* **Maturation:** this term denotes all. transformations that occur between the end of primary fermentation and the removal of yeast from beer in preparation for packaging
+	* Traditionally, considered separate steps, but significant overlap
+	* Sometimes called "secondary fermentation"
+	* Immature beer often called "green beer"
+		* due to elevated acetaldehyde causing aroma of green apples
+	* Undesirable flavors are removed (diacetyl, sulfur, acetaldehyde)
+	* For lagers, this is done in a process called lagering
+	* Ales, relatively warm (50-68°F or 10-20°C)
+		* usually ready within 14 days of brewing
+	* Unitanks often used for both primary and secondary fermentation
+		* these having chilling jackets and cone-shaped bottoms for sediment collection
+	* Continuous maturation process being developed, can reduce secondary fermentation time to 2 hours (10 days for lagers)
+		* debate over whether it is high quality beer
+		* original yeast removed via centrifuge
+		* beer heat-treated to convert diacetyl precursor to diacetyl
+		* then rechilled and flowed through column of immobilized yeast cells that remove diacetyl
 * **Milling:** the process by which whole barley kernels are ground up for mashing
 	* This is the first stage in the brewing process, followed by mashing
 	* Key Goals